 Devise and implement a programme of extra- curricular activities, to include music, sport and drama which will improve access for disadvantaged students to cultural capital.
-Cultural capital will remain the preserve of those from educated or wealthy backgrounds, unless schools actively provide opportunities for students.
+This will continue in 2023/2024 and as of September 2023, the amount of break time snack uptake has increased.
+Cultural capital will remain the preserve of those from educated or wealthy backgrounds unless schools actively provide opportunities for students.
 Life chances are directly linked to social mobility, which in turn depends on having access to "powerful knowledge".
 (Parent Power, 2018: Sutton Trust report).
-4 Provide academic enrichment through a gifted and talented club targeted at DA KS3 students.
-Raising aspirations of all students, especially those who have more limited access to opportunities flowing from academic enrichment is an important aspect of our strategy.
-A colleague will work closely with a target group of HPA students at KS3, supporting them in carrying out independent research, and presenting their findings in a formal dissertation and academic poster.
-A range of visits to HE, industry and places of interest will be included in the programme.
-3, 4
+Students are provided with free compulsory trips such as the Geography Norfolk trip.
+Students are also given financial support with other trips such as the Briars faith trip to increase cultural capital.
+Students who would like to complete DofE qualification will be given 50% funding to use towards the costs of this.
+4 Breakfast Club To provide year 7 students breakfast while reading for pleasure as a group.
+This will be led by a TA.
+5

-Total budgeted cost: £222,864
+Total budgeted cost: £197.501